MicPhotonIGBMC/UV_DamageAnalysis/README.md

 The macro prepares the UV irradaition time sequence data acquired with the spinning disk using the metamorph software

 When running, the macro :
-- ask the user to select a .nd file in a folder
+- asks the user to select a .nd file in a folder
 - open the correponding image sequence
 - read the real time of acqusition and create a text file containing the time values
 - read the .rgn file corresponding to the UV irradiation ROI lines saved during acqusition